JordanFleming1/Chess-Quiz/README.md

 - About and Contact pages with styled navigation
 - Contact form with success message

-## Getting Started
-1. **Clone or download the repository.**
-2. Open `index.html` in your browser to start the quiz.
-3. Use the navigation bar to access the About and Contact pages.

 ## File Structure
 ```
 Quiz App/